Wednesday, December 31, 2014

 War Zone

-War Zone is Core's attempt to take on the Commando genre by releasing a frantic shoot 'em up Rambo would be proud of.
-Sadly, it doesn't quite work because of its extreme difficulty - it's just too darn easy to die thanks to poor design and mechanics.
+War Zone is Core's attempt to take on the Commando genre by releasing a frantic shooter Rambo would be proud of.
+Sadly, it doesn't work because of its extreme difficulty - it's too darn easy to die thanks to poor mechanics.
 This is one of those moments when something looks and sounds better than it actually is.

-Sadly, what we have is nothing more than an average shooter which is disappointing because it looked great from the screenshots I saw before playing.
-The problem is that horrendous difficulty level and I'm sure nobody tested this before releasing it, which is a shame.
-So I'd stick with the likes of Fernandez Must Die, Ikari Warriors, and Commando.
+What we have is nothing more than an average shooter, which is disappointing because it looked great from the screenshots I saw.
+The problem is the horrendous difficulty, and I'm sure nobody tested before releasing it - what a shame.
+I'd stick with the likes of Fernandez Must Die, Ikari Warriors, and Commando.

 Thursday, October 16, 2014